JG-1202/json-utils/README.md

 * `addContext`: adds context to logger, to be added in every log message
 * `addTags`: adds tags to logger, to be added in every log message
 * `extend`: returns a new Logger instance witth current context and tags.

+### timeout
+Add a timeout to a Promise.
+An error will be thrown when timeout is exceeded.

 ## Contributing
 Pull requests are welcome.